Tuesday 29 January - Saturday 2 of February 2019, 9:00 AM - 5:00 PM with one hour lunch break at about noon.

-The full cost of the workshop is 680 Australian dollars, which covers teaching, a ready-to-use white-gessoed board, brushes and other tools and materials used at the workshop.
+The full cost of the workshop is 750 Australian dollars (about 550 us dollars), it covers teaching and necessary tools and materials provided.

-The group is limited to 10 participants with one instructor and 15 with two, students are accepted on a first-come first-served basis.
+The group is limited to 16 participants, students are accepted on a first-come first-served basis.
 The registration payments are non-refundable, unless the workshop is canceled due to lack of participation.

-Things to be taught during the Icon Painting Workshop:
+Things to be taught during the Assist Gilding Workshop:

-to plan the image: composition, values and colors
+to plan role of the assist in the future image: rhythm, composition, changes of values and colors

-to understand methods of mixing and applying the egg-tempera
+to understand methods of mixing and applying the assist gold size

 Who should attend: